SaiKrishnaMohan7/Playground/k8s/README.md

 ##### StatefulSet

 - A Controller.
 Used for statefull applications, like databases, where instance ordering matters (for dbs with primary and secondary instances) (apiVersion: apps/v1)
+- Also manages scaling of pods like a ReplicaSet and Deployments
+- The pods created will be in a particular order, deletion of which will nbe in the reveerse order (default; can be parallelized)
+- PVCs linked to the pods are not deleted and must be manuallyt deleted

 ##### DaemonSet